Updated: Jun 29, 2022

 Even if almost everyone interested in the question agreed that the pyramids were laid out in royal cubits, and this became the widely accepted theory, it still wouldn't become a fact, or prove the builders' intentions.
 They left behind no plans.
 Anything we say about what we think the builders did is conjecture.
 This applies to claims that the pyramid builders didn't use inches, feet, or metres, just as much as it does to those to claim the opposite.

-I don't think you can prove or disprove that feet, metres or cubits were used deliberately.
-The question of measure in the pyramids is pure theory.
-Kind of like death by spaghettification if you fall into a black hole. :) (How long would you be then??)
+It's not possible to prove or disprove that feet, metres or cubits were used deliberately.
+The question of measure in the pyramids is pure theory - kind of like death by spaghettification if you fall into a black hole. :) (And how long would you be then??)

 "But if you are interested in the problem which I tried to solve by my tentative assertion, you may help me by criticizing it as severely as you can; and if you can design some experimental test which you think might refute my assertion, I shall gladly, and to the best of my powers, help you to refute it.”

 When it comes to ancient monuments, there may be several pretty innovative and water-tight theories or models to explain them, to make sense of them.
 There are also lots of intriguing observations also being made.
 Patterns emerge.
 Meaningful analogies can be made.
 A hunch is not enough.
 A pre-disposition towards a certain type of theory is not enough.
 But also you might say that the moment of decision, or coming to a feeling of certitude about a theory, is not necessarily the outcome of the research and deliberation and discussion, but something that causes this process to begin in the first place.
 I'm thinking of Newton watching the apple fall from the tree.